2023 Last-Minute Year-End Medical Plan StrategiesTax Planning

 - Make sure to file amended returns to claim the federal tax credits equal to 100 percent of required (2020) and voluntary (2021) emergency sick leave and emergency family leave payments.
-It’s likely that you made payments that qualify for the credits.
+It’s likely that you made payments that qualify for at least some of the credits.

 - If you want to implement your QSEHRA but have not yet done so, make sure to get that done properly now.
-You are late, so you could suffer that $50-per-employee penalty should you be found out.
+You are late, so you could suffer that $50-per-employee penalty should your lateness be found out.

 - But if you are thinking of the QSEHRA and want to help your employees with more money and flexibility, be sure to consider the ICHRA.
 It’s got more advantages.

 - If you operate your business as an S corporation and you want an above-the-line tax deduction for the cost of your health insurance, you need the S corporation to (a) pay for or reimburse you for the health insurance, and (b) put the cost of the health insurance on your W-2.
 Make sure that the reimbursement happens before December 31 and that you have the reimbursement set up to show on the W-2.

 - Claim the tax credit for the group health insurance you give your employees.
 If you provide your employees with group health insurance, see whether your pay structure and number of employees put you in a position to claim a 50 percent tax credit for some or all of the monies you paid for health insurance in 2023 and possibly in prior years.